CREW-Brussels/MR_portal/README.md

 ## Configuration
 We have preconfigured the Unreal Project, a couple of extra steps need to be taken:

+### Unreal Engine AndroidSDK Platform Settings

 ### Android phone preparation
 - Make sure you use a **data** USB 3.x cable.
-- Your phone should be in developer mode with USB Debugging ON. https://developer.android.com/studio/debug/dev-options
+- Your phone should be in developer mode
+  - Read this guide on how to activate it https://developer.android.com/studio/debug/dev-options
+  - The exact method to activate developer mode can differ depending on the brand.
+To find instructions, try searching for "Activate developer mode \<BRAND NAME>" online
+- The following settings need to be activated:
+  - USB Debugging ON
+  - Install via USB ON